LEADING OFF: Giants-Dodgers cap 4-game Division Series slate

 LIMITED SLUGGER

 J.D.
-Martinez is on the roster for the Boston Red Sox, but it's unclear how much impact he can have after spraining his left ankle in the regular-season finale Sunday.
-He didn't start in ALDS Game 1 on Thursday but was available off the bench, and he might be in a similar role for Game 2 against AL East-winning Tampa Bay.
+Martinez is on the roster for the Red Sox, but it's unclear how much impact he can have after spraining his left ankle in Boston's regular-season finale Sunday.
+He didn't start in a 5-0 ALDS Game 1 loss to Tampa Bay on Thursday but was available off the bench.
+He might be in a similar role for Game 2 against the AL East-winning Rays.

 “Obviously, four at-bats, it’s going to be hard,” manager Alex Cora said before the opener.
 “He will keep getting treatment.
 If we need it in a big spot and in a situation that we feel it’s the right one, not only because of his bat, but where he is at physically, we’ll use him.”